wudanyang6/obsidian-things3-today/README.md

 4. Find the plugin and click "Install".
 5. Once installed, enable the plugin from the list of installed plugins.

-Please ensure that you have Things3 installed and running on your device.
+Please ensure that you have Things3 installed and running on your Mac.

 ## Usage